jeroenmiddelhuis/LearningResourceAllocation/README.md

 To evaluate the models, use __main__.py and select your model or heuristic.

 The experiments in the paper are performed with a runtime=5000.

+To create an environment and use the code, use the following commands:
+-python -m venv env .\env\Scripts\activate
+-python -m pip install -r requirements.txt